By Lambert Strether of Corrente

 And concluding, with the woo-woo noises at last becoming audible:

-Looking forward, officials told us that the Innovation Center has developed , and is in the early stages of refining the methodology and applying it broadly across the portfolio in 2018.
-As part of the development efforts, the Innovation Center expects to utilize .
+Looking forward, officials told us that the Innovation Center has developed a methodology to estimate a forecasted return on investment for the model portfolio, and is in the early stages of refining the methodology and applying it broadly across the portfolio in 2018.
+As part of the development efforts, the Innovation Center expects to utilize standard investment measures used in the public and private sectors.

 Whatever that means.
 Since we don’t know what a model is, what on earth is the use of creating a portfolio of them?